A density bound for triangle-free $4$-critical graphs: Triangles in -Ore graphs

 Therefore $H_{1}=M$.
 If $T^{3}(H_{1}-xy) =2$, then $T^{3}(G) =3$, a contradiction.
 Hence in $H_{1}$, both $x$ and $y$ have degree $3$.
-Further, $x$ and $y$ are not the two vertices that have degree three and are not incident to a spar of a kite.
-Thus it follows that there is a kite in $H_{1}-xy$ that does not contain $x$ or $y$.
+Further, $x$ and $y$ are not the two vertices that have degree $3$ and are not incident to a spar of a kite.
+Thus it follows that there is a kite in $H_{1}-xy$ that avoids both $x$ and $y$.
 Since there is a kite in $H_{2}^{z}$, there are two vertex-disjoint kites in $G$.\\ \textbf{Case 4: $H_{1} \neq K_{4}$, and $H_{2} \neq K_{4}$.}\\ First suppose $H_{2} \neq M$.
-Then by induction, $H_{2}$ contains two vertex-disjoint kites, and hence $H_{2}^{z}$ contains a kite that does not contain $z_1$ or $z_2$.
+Then by induction, $H_{2}$ contains two vertex-disjoint kites, and hence $H_{2}^{z}$ contains a kite that avoids both $z_1$ and $z_2$.
 Similarly, $H_{1}$ contains two edge-disjoint kites by induction.
 Thus $H_{1}-xy$ contains a kite, and so $G$ contains two vertex-disjoint kites.